ronik-design/slush-gh-pages/README.md

 slush gh-pages
 ```

+> GitHub provides several options for the location of your GitHub Pages source. `gh-pages` has been around the longest.
+See: [User, Organization, and Project Pages](https://git.io/v6hek)

+> If you attempt to run Jekyll with the configured modules, and no git repo in your current directory you will encounter some anomalies or errors after running `npm start`.

 ### Q&A

 In lieu of real documentation, just be prepared to answer the following questions.
 Sensible defaults are offered where available.